box/developer.box.com/pages/platform/user-types.md

 A Service Account is also automatically generated when a Limited Access App is created in the [Developer Console][dc].
-This Service Account has some additional restrictions that a Service Account associated with a Custom App does not.
+This Service Account has some additional restrictions that a Service Account associated with a Platform App does not.

 - All content used within the Limited Access App must be uploaded and owned by the Service Account
 - The Service Account can not access any other user's information or content